Are you looking for things to do in Chiapas, Mexico?

 As a whole, you will find that Chiapas, being a sovereign state, is quite different from the other Mexican states that you may have visited!

 This is mainly due to its topography and the sheer amount of lush jungle terrain that surrounds the region.

 You’ll need to make sure that you are well-prepped before coming!

 Things to do in Chiapas

-Whilst many heads to the backpacker hubs of San Cristóbal de las Casas and Palenque, these only scratch the surface of a region.
+Whilst many head to the backpacker hubs of San Cristóbal de las Casas and Palenque, these only scratch the surface of a region.